 2014 Progress in Human Geography Essay Prize

-The PiHG annual essay prize is intended to encourage and highlight high-quality published work in human geography from early career scholars.
+The Progress in Human Geography (PiHG) annual essay prize is intended to encourage and highlight high-quality published work in human geography from early career scholars.
 The prize is worth £250 of books from SAGE Ltd. It is awarded to the best essay published by an early career scholar (or scholars) in a year/volume of PiHG.
 For these purposes, 'early career' is normally taken to mean within seven years of completion of a PhD or within seven years of a first permanent academic appointment.
-For coauthored papers all the authors must be early career or else lead authors.
+For co-authored papers all the authors must be early career or else lead authors.
 Four papers were assessed by the editors from the 2013 volume, with advice received from two members of the international editorial advisory board.
-As in previous years all the assessors felt that the essays were of a very high quality indeed.
-It was a pleasure to read them.
+As in previous years all the assessors felt that the essays were of a very high quality indeed and that it was a pleasure to read them.

 Progress in Human Geography is the peer-review journal of choice for those wanting to know about the state of the art in all areas of human geography research - philosophical, theoretical, thematic, methodological or empirical.
 Concerned primarily with critical reviews of current research, PiHG enables a space for debate about questions, concepts and findings of formative influence in human geography.